 Rebuilding My Technique

-| posted in: technique
+| posted in: Technique

 For some time my practice has been unsatisfying; I feel as if I am not making any progress.
 Pieces that I can play one night are gone technically the next night.
 I’ve been struggling with Suzuki book 6 for over a year now.